xu000338/TermProject/README.md

-# TermProject
+# CST 2216 TermProject
 # Purpose:

-# This project takes he code in the credit_eligibility_model.py, real_estate_solution_model.py, ucla_neural_networks_model.py, and unsupervised_clustering_model.py Jupyter Notebook files and modularizes them into an organized data science project that preserves the functionalities of the original code in a user-friendly Streamlit web app.
+This project takes the code in the credit_eligibility_model.py, real_estate_solution_model.py, ucla_neural_networks_model.py, and unsupervised_clustering_model.py Jupyter Notebook files and modularizes them into an organized data science project that preserves the functionalities of the original code in a user-friendly Streamlit web app.

 # Libraries Required:
-# pandas
+1. pandas
-# seaborn
+2. seaborn
-# matplotlib
+3.  matplotlib
-# pickle
+4. pickle
-# streamlit
+5. streamlit
-# sklearn
+6. sklearn
-# numpy
+7. numpy
-# . logger
+8. .logger

 # To Run Application
-# 1. Ensure all required libraries are installed
+1. Ensure all required libraries are installed
-# 2. Open a Terminal window in the folder where "app.py" is located"
+2. Open a Terminal window in the folder where "app.py" is located"
-# 3. Type "streamlit run app.py" and press "Enter"
+3. Type "streamlit run app.py" and press "Enter"
-# 4. The Streamlit app should open in a new browser window; if not, navigate to "http://localhost:8501/"
+4. The Streamlit app should open in a new browser window; if not, navigate to "http://localhost:8501/"